bitnami/charts/bitnami/argo-workflows/README.md

 ## Upgrading

+### To 13.0.0

+This major updates the MySQL subchart to its newest major, 14.0.0.
+For more information on this subchart's major, please refer to [MySQL upgrade notes](https://github.com/bitnami/charts/blob/main/bitnami/mysql/README.md#user-content-to-1400).

 ### To 12.0.0

 This major updates the MySQL subchart to its newest major, 13.0.0.
 For more information on this subchart's major, please refer to [MySQL upgrade notes](https://github.com/bitnami/charts/blob/main/bitnami/mysql/README.md#user-content-to-1300).